kurtextrem/skillzero/README.md

 | `SKILL.md` | Sets `disable-model-invocation: true`. |
 | `agents/openai.yaml` | Sets `policy.allow_implicit_invocation: false` for Codex. |

-Indexed and hidden skills are both managed by skillzero.
-For each managed skill, skillzero sets `disable-model-invocation: true` and the Codex [policy](https://github.com/openai/codex/issues/10585#issuecomment-4183067933) in place.
+Skills are hidden by setting the metadata needed to hide them from the Cursor/Claude Code harness and to hide them from Codex by setting the [policy](https://github.com/openai/codex/issues/10585#issuecomment-4183067933).

 ## Good Uses

-Use this for skills you want available but do not need on most tasks:
+Use skillzero for skills you want available but do not need on most tasks, like:

 - one-off platform guidance
 - migration guides